 - Station– The station is a Java VM (or Virtual Machine) that runs the Niagara AX application.
 This is one of the reasons Tridium is so liked.
-Because of the station framework users can run graphics and development applications through the station rather then needing additional software (usually).
+Because of the station framework, users can run graphics and development applications through the station rather than needing additional software (usually).

 - Workbench– This is the engineering tool from which the database is developed, API’s (more on these later) are deployed, and various other engineering actions are conducted.

 - Daemon– The Daemon processes or as I call them VM background services.
 Is the functionality to run the background processes that a user does not need to see but are vital for the station to function.
 If you are a geek like me and you want to know more about Java Daemons, you can read about them here and here.

 - Web Browser– Ok, if you don’t know what a web browser is then I honestly do not know how you got to my site.
 That being said, for those of you whose computer mystically ended up on my blog a web browser is a program that you use to access the data on the internet.
 In the case of Niagara AX the web browser allows the user to perform web service calls and writes via HTTP/HTTPS through the Tridium UI.
 One of the most common forms of this is the Web Workbench which allows operators to engineer systems directly from a web connection to their local or remote station.